christinebr/Master-Project-2021/README.md

 to calculate diffusion potential, the exponential decay of the potential and the power spectrum density of the potential.

-In **comparing_equations.py** I have used scenario 1 for different concentration changes of extracellular K+ to include Na+ and Cl-.
+In **comparing_equations_and_scenarios.py** I have used scenario 1-4 for some concentration differences of extracellular K+ to calculate Na+ and Cl-.
 Then I have estimated the diffusion potential with the Goldman equation, the Henderson equation and the approximated equation.
+I have also estimated PSDs to compare the four scenarios.
+The functions for scenario 2 and 3 is placed in **scenario.py**.

 In **diffpot_and_psd.py** I have used scenario 1 (delta_K + delta_Na =
 delta_Cl) to find the initial concentrations.
 For each concentration data I